 Effective staffing is all about having the right numbers of the right people, in the right place at the right time.
 It is not just a matter of having enough staff, but also ensuring that they have suitable knowledge, skill and experience to operate safely.
-Staffing levels is closely related to several other topics, such as workload, organisational change, supervision, competence, interface design and fatigue.
+The analysis of staffing levels is closely related to several other topics such as workload, organisational change, supervision, competence, interface design and fatigue.

 There are two key aspects to this topic:

-- Assessing whether the current levels and distribution of staff is sufficient to ensure health and safety; and
+- Determining whether the current levels and distribution of staff are sufficient to ensure health, safety and other goals

-- Considering the health and safety implications of proposed changes to existing staffing levels.
+- Assessing the health and safety implications of proposed changes to existing staffing levels.

 As companies reduce staffing levels in order to respond to global economic conditions, there is a danger that individuals become overloaded, and that stress and occupational ill health could result.
 Insufficient staffing levels will have a detrimental impact on a range of health, safety and performance outcomes.
 The key principle is that staffing decisions should be made on a sound rational basis, rather than arbitrarily in order to reduce costs, without assessing the implications on health and safety.